nkone/42_fdf/README.md

 <h1 align="center">42 FDF</h1>
 <br>

+*This project is about creating a simplified 3D graphic representation of a relief landscape.*

+> In this project you will discover the basics of graphic programming, and in particular how to place points in space, how to join them with segments and most importantly how to observe the scene from a particular viewpoint. -pedago@42.fr

 Many thanks to:
 * [Mohammad](https://github.com/mohammadbutt) for helping me out with testing.
 * [Vasu aka Jimmy](https://github.com/Zeroays) for helping me make the python script.